artsy/force/analytics/README.md

 The /analytics folder contains all of our tracking code using [Segment](https://segment.com/).

 This folder contains javascript files that are sandboxed from our application code to clarify our tracking.
-For the most part you should be able to write tracking code using plain [jQuery](https://jquery.com/) events such as `$('.artwork-item img').click(function() { analytics.track('Clicked artwork image') })`.
-For the time being his document will function as the go-to place for help writing analytics code, FAQs, etc.
+For the time being this document will function as the go-to place for help writing analytics code, FAQs, etc.

 ## Tracking 101

-To get started with an example lets track a user clicking on the artist name of the artwork page.
+To get started with an example lets show what it would be like to track a user clicking on the artist name in the artwork page.

 Open an artist page and right click on the artist name in your browser, then choose "Inspect Element".